 Many places in Scripture extol the faithfulness of God.
 Lamentations 3:22–23 says, “Because of the Lord’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.”
 So, what is faithfulness?

 The Hebrew word translated “faithfulness” means “steadfastness, firmness, fidelity.”
 The opposite of being faithful is to be ever-changing or wishy-washy.
 Psalm 119:89–90 says, “Your word, Lord, is eternal; it stands firm in the heavens.
 Your faithfulness continues through all generations.”
 Here faithfulness is equated with God’s Word.
 God speaks never-ending truth.
 If God spoke something a thousand years ago, it still stands.
 He is faithful to His Word, because His Word is an expression of His character.
 The promises He made still hold true because He does not change (Malachi 3:6).
-We see this illustrated from a human perspective in a couple married for eighty years.
+We see this illustrated from a human perspective in a couple married for many years.
 When the wife lies on her deathbed, her husband sits nearby holding her hand.
 He won’t leave her, even though she no longer recognizes him.
 He is faithful to the promises he made to her.
 In the same way, God remains faithful to His promises, even though we are often unfaithful to Him (2 Timothy 2:13).

 We learn to trust the character of a person by getting to know that person.
 We would not entrust our bank account to a stranger we met in line at the post office—we have no experience with him.
 We don’t know his character.
 Before we know God, we are afraid to trust Him.
 We don’t yet know who He is or what He may do.
 We learn to trust God by getting to know His character.
 There are three ways we can get to know Him: studying His Word, reviewing His working in our own lives, and learning to follow His voice.